1 min read

 After all, it’s a hassle to maintain friends lists in all these different places… and you eventually have those conversations along the lines of “is it better to Snapchat you or send you a Twitter DM?”

-I restrict messaging to the basics, which mainly means iMessage, Twitter and Gmail which can also mean Google Chat or Hangouts.
+My strategy is to restrict messaging to the basics, which mainly means Apple's iMessage, Twitter and Gmail which, in theory, can also lead to Google Chat or Hangouts but rarely does.

 Sometimes incoming messages arrive from other services.
 As I keep notifications off so I can focus on work, there’s little instant about them.
 I’ve been known to find Facebook messages weeks, even months after they were sent.

 And there’s the problem.
-Instant messaging only works when it’s instant.
+Instant messaging only works if it is instant.
 Simple would be nice too.